AndrewHC36/My-Little-Big-World/README.md

 # My Little Big World
 This is a game based off of Terreria, Minecraft, and other sandbox games.
 What **motivated** me to build this game is the **inspiration** from the sandbox game where you can **create**, **build**, and be **creative!**.
+There will be 3 gamemodes, with two of them going to be survival and creative.
+The last gamemode is very special about this game is you can code to build your own minigame.
+Thats going to be very future but I am hoping this will come true!
 This game is still in development as it says in In-Dev (In Development).

 ### Future stuff soon to be added:
   * A 100% accurate placing breaking block system
   * NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.

-This is how I manage the software update number. ==> NAME 1.2.3.4 NAME - (Indev, Alpha, Beta, Release)
-1 - Major implementation (e.g. Placing Breaking, GUI Hotbar, etc. etc.)
-2 - Fixed Bugs or smoothen (e.g. Smoother collision, More accurate placing breaking blocks, etc. etc.)
-3 - Minor Bugs or In-Code improvements (e.g. Changed variables name, faster speed, etc. etc.)
-4 - Builds

 ### Indev 3.2.2 (7/25/18):
   * CHANGED: Changed the whole collision system to more fine tune and faster and cleaner!